MrVJPman/circleci-docs/docs/CONTRIBUTING.md

 New articles can be added to the [jekyll/_cci2](https://github.com/circleci/circleci-docs/tree/master/jekyll/_cci2) directory in this repo.

-We are slowly converting all oue content over to the Asciidoc format.
+We are slowly converting all our content over to the Asciidoc format.
 So all new pages should be submitted in Asciidoc.

 When you make a new article, you will need to add some [**document attributes**](https://docs.asciidoctor.org/asciidoc/latest/attributes/document-attributes/) and [**front matter**](https://jekyllrb.com/docs/frontmatter/).
 These contains metadata about the article you are writing and are required so everything works on our site.